Nigel Robertha

-Nigel Benjamin Robertha (born 13 February 1998) is a Dutch professional footballer who plays as a forward for FK Spartak Subotica in the Serbian SuperLiga.
+Nigel Benjamin Robertha (born 13 February 1998) is a Dutch professional footballer who plays as a forward for Sliema Wanderers.
 He has represented the Netherlands at the under-17 and under-18 levels.

 Club career

 Feyenoord

 Having progressed through the academy at Feyenoord, Robertha was handed his first professional contract with the club on 25 June 2015.
 He made his senior debut on 1 May 2016, being brought on by manager Giovanni van Bronckhorst in the 71st minute to replace Anass Achahbar in a 1–0 Eredivisie win over Willem II.
 At the end of the season he featured in Feyenoord's 10–0 win over VV Lyra in an exhibition match, scoring his first goal for the club.
 On 8 July he was one of five youth players promoted to the senior squad permanently.
 He failed to make an appearance for the senior side the following season, however, due in part to a hamstring tear he suffered during the course of the campaign.